moritzzoepffel/capstone.airbus/README.md

 ## **Project Objective**

 - **Data Imputation:** Compute averages to fill in missing data.

 - **Outlier Detection:** Conduct anomaly detection to identify outliers in the dataset.
-- **Dimensionality Reduction:** Utilize techniques like Principal Component Analysis (PCA) to reduce the number of variables and to find the reconstruction error.
+This step will ensure the robustness of the following analytical steps.

+- **Dimensionality Reduction and Feature Extraction:** We plan to use PCA to manage the large number of variables in the dataset.
+PCA will help us to extract the most meaningful features and reduce the complexity of the dataset, thereby enhancing the computational efficiency of subsequent algorithms.
+The reconstruction error after PCA will be a valuable indicator of the quality of the dimensionality reduction process.

+- **Clustering:** Post PCA, we plan to apply various clustering algorithms on the transformed data to find patterns and groupings.
+The objective is to identify any inherent groupings and segmentations in the data that could provide valuable insights about different flight and fuel conditions.

+We will be comparing the performances of different clustering algorithms and their applicability to our data.

 Stay tuned for updates as the project progresses.